 Transformations of Democracy

-This research unit focuses on “transformations in democracy”—forward impulses of democratization, backward trends of de-democratization, and innovations in democratic institutions and practice to cope with the new pressures on democracy around the world.
+The Transformations of Democracy department's research seeks to understand current challenges facing democracies.
+The unit analyzes “transformations in democracy”—forward impulses of democratization, backward trends of de-democratization, and innovations in democratic institutions and practice to cope with the new pressures on democracy around the world.
 With these as our foci, our research has four main pillars: